 Attach Searchlight to Battery by lining up the four feet of the searchlight over holes in top of battery.
 Lower the searchlight into the holes, then slide the searchlight towards the connector end of the batteryuntil searchlight locks in place.

-Connect the Power Cord by attaching the cord’s female end of to the searchlight’s 4-pin power connector and attaching the cord’s male end to the battery connector.
+Connect the Power Cord by attaching the cord’s female end to the searchlight’s 4-pin power connector and attaching the cord’s male end to the battery connector.
 To lock, rotate only the locking ring clockwise.
 All connections are keyed; never force connections.

 To Turn Searchlight On, press the red ON/OFF SWITCH.
 Searchlight starts on high power, holds setting for 2 seconds, then drops to normal power.